Application Deadline Has Passed

 Weekly practice program: Wednesdays 3:30 pm - 5:00 pm

-The Penn Museum strongly encourages applications from students who are members of groups underrepresented in careers related to museums.
+We strongly encourage applications from students who are members of groups underrepresented in careers related to museums.
+We particularly encourage applicants from African American, Latinx, Native American, and other underrepresented minorities for positions in collections, conservation, registration, and curation.

 How to Apply